Video Conferencing System Solutions, Technology, and Equipment

 What is the best video conferencing equipment for Microsoft Teams?

-To ensure the best video conferencing experience using the Microsoft Teams® platform, it is best to use only Microsoft Teams Rooms certified systems and peripherals.
+To ensure the best video conferencing experience using the Microsoft Teams® platform, it is best to use only systems and peripherals certified for Microsoft Teams Rooms.
 Visit Microsoft's website for a full list of certified products.

-Crestron can help you find the right video conferencing system for you.
+Crestron can help you find the right video conferencing solution for you.
 From small huddle spaces to large conference rooms and event halls, our solutions can be scaled to meet all your needs.
-Our technology is used as the backbone in many organizations around the globe, including X’s (formerly Twitter) headquarters, the University of Notre Dame, University of Southern California, PUMA’s headquarters, and more.
+Our technology is used as the backbone in many organizations around the globe, including X (formerly Twitter) headquarters, the University of Notre Dame, University of Southern California, PUMA’s headquarters, and more.

 Speak with our sales support team today!